 - Produce a written health and safety policy

 - Describe the arrangements for putting the policy into practice

 - Bring the policy and any revision of it to the attention of employees

 - Revise the policy whenever appropriate (section 2 and section 3, HSWA 1974; regulation 2, Employers ‘ Health and Safety Policy Statements (Exception) Regulations 1975)

 - Record appropriate arrangements for the effective planning, organisation, control, monitoring and review of the preventive and protective measures (regulation 5, the regulations)

 - Record the significant findings of risk assessments and any group of employees identified by it as especially at risk (regulation 3, the regulations)

 Despite the moans and groans of those employers who bemoan the health and safety red tape, it is clear that a safer working environment is better for everyone including those with an eye on company profits.
 Not only are the prescribed fines for breach a real deterrent, but employees can pursue a claim in a tribunal if they think that their employer has not provided them with a safe place of work.

-If you are worried about whether or not your agricultural business complies with health and safety legislation and would like to talk to someone, please get in contact with us today.
+If you are worried about whether or not your agricultural business complies with health and safety legislation and would like to talk to someone, please visit our Agri Business Health & Safety Page.